‘It was meant to be our little secret' The devil takes many forms, yet he is always the devil!' 'Lies. So many lies…’

 Running alongside the Robots exhibition, 'The Last Supper' by kinetic artist and sculptor Giles Walker is a 13 minute robotic performance.

 Twelve figures sit around a large table drinking and smoking.
-On the table bird-headed creatures move about, and at the centre a child stands in front of a cross.
+On the table bird-headed creatures join in the revelries and at the centre a child stands in front of a cross.
 The twelve figures discuss their views on sin, forgiveness, guilt and judgement as music plays and the ‘last supper’ requests of death-row inmates are read.

 Taking over a year to create and built from an old CPR dummy, mannequins, bird skulls and electric motors, Giles Walker’s atmospheric installation follows a long tradition of artworks that use lifelike machines to explore human identity and morality.